jerhon/honlsoft-v2/blog/2021/2021-03-13-c-sharp-9-records.md

 It implements the Deconstruct method for easily using it with Tuples.
 Records are also immutable-- the properties cannot be set after the object has been instantiated.

-I'm not even including all the benefits here!
+I'm not even including all the benefits here.
 This would all be code that typically someone would have to manually write.
 While the savings may seem small for an individual class, remember these are used everywhere.
 The time saved is easily compounded.